DavidTaapy/David-Learns-MERN-Stack/README.md

 ## Styling
 No custom CSS templates were used for this project, with all the styling done using bootstrap!

+## Features
+The project contains the following features:
+- Cloud hosting of database using MongoDB Atlas

 ## Starting the application